 The Cast Irons are a Boston area band who write melodic, compelling & dynamic indie rock tunes forged by diverse influences from Americana to Manchester.

 With Eric Downing (guitars., keys, vocals), Brian Fernald (guitars/vocals), Robert French (bass), and Corey Prince (drums), The Cast Irons were commitment to write fresh, grounded, yet intense music that reflected their creative chemistry, artistic strengths, and was steeped in their personal experiences across multiple Boston bands.

 Originally formed at a songwriting workshop in 2012, the band solidified its creative epicenter in 2017 and embarked on recording their first collection of songs that resulted in the CD – “The Broken Hearts Club.”

-Comprised of a wild, charismatic singer who was born to wail, identical twin sisters whose in-your-face attitudes never fail to ensnare an audience, and a woman whose rhythmic talent both intimidates and inspires, this multiple award-winning band known for over-the-top stage antics and crowd-pleasing songs performs energetic and inspiring hard rock delivered by four fierce females, creating the unique, intense experience that is Flight of Fire.
+Dorian Maverick is the lead vocalist and rhythm guitarist for the band Flight of Fire.
+The band has an in-your-face attitude that never fails to ensnare an audience.
+The multiple award-winning band is known for over-the-top stage antics and crowd-pleasing songs.
+They perform energetic and inspiring hard rock delivered by four fierce females, creating the unique, intense experience that is Flight of Fire.